-Name, Email, Telephone

-Denise Bon dbon@gwc.cccd.edu 714-895-8721

-• Initiative/Project Title

-DSPS Comprehensive Autism Program (CAP)

-- Is this request for a new initiative/project or a renewal for continued funding? - New Initiative (never funded through Equity) - Renewed Initiative (previously funded through Equity) - Division/Department/Program Name:
+- Name, Email, Telephone Denise Gonzalez Bon, dbon@gwc.cccd.edu - Initiative/Project Title Continued funding and support for the GWC Comprehensive Autism Program - Is this request for a new initiative/project or a renewal for continued funding?

-DSPS

-• Requestor's Supervisor's Name:

-Chad Bowman

-Supervisor's Email:

-cbowman@gwc.cccd.edu
+□ New Initiative (never funded through Equity)

-- I confirm that my supervisor has seen and approved this project.
+- Renewed Initiative (previously funded through Equity) - Division/Department/Program Name: Disabled Students Programs and Services - Requestor's Supervisor's Name: Chad Bowman - Supervisor's Email: Cbowman@gwc.cccd.edu - (Note: a copy of this request will be sent to the supervisor; please receive approval for this request before submitting) - I confirm that my supervisor has seen and approved this project. -  Yes

-- o Yes

-- o No
+🗆 No